 Having an online presence for your venue isn't just a great way to reach customers - it's becoming absolutely vital.
-In 2020, customers who can't find you online might even regard your venue with some suspicion!
+Today, customers who can't find you online might even regard your venue with some suspicion!
 Being accessible, and having great online content, helps your future guests feel confident in paying you a visit - and, hopefully, spending some money with you as well.

 Search engine optimization is the key to making sure you're easily found when people go searching for you.
 If you're new to this concept, it might sound intimidating, but guest contributor Juliana Hahn is here to break down the 5 SEO basics you need to know.

-As your business is recovering from the Covid-19 crisis, it’s more important now than ever to make your hotel or restaurant website easy to find online.
+It’s more important now than ever to make your hotel or restaurant website easy to find online.
 But with all the competition out there, that’s easier said than done.

 The good news is, you can take some simple steps to improve your website’s search engine optimization, rank higher on the search engine results page (SERP), get more traffic, and ultimately more paying customers.